Comparison of the two methods of train control..

 In the drawing below are shown three simple examples of Radial, Ring and Star types of bus wiring.

-When designing your DCC Bus always try to arrange for the feed wires from the Command unit (console) to be as centrally as is practicable along the bus wires length.
+When designing your DCC Bus best practice is to try to arrange for the feed wires from the Command unit (console) to be as centrally as is practicable along the bus wires length, though its not critical but becomes more so where the bus wires start to become very long (Say over 7Mtrs).
 Or if using a star formation, make the stars central connection place the input from the console and try to arrange each leg (pair of bus wires) radiating out from the central point of the star to be as equal in wire run length as is practicable.

-Once the bus has been installed, connect the DCC base unit’s track output terminals onto the bus, if necessary use a suitably large size of flexible wire e.g. 32/0.2mm or larger if it will fit into the units terminals for this.
+Once the bus has been installed, connect the DCC base unit’s 'Track' output terminals onto the bus, if necessary use a suitably large size of flexible wire e.g. 32/0.2mm or larger if it will fit into the units terminals.

 On longer bus wire runs it may be helpful to lightly twist the bus pair of wires into a figure of 8 formation.
 About 8-10 or so twists per Mtr should be ideal.
 This should helps overcome any induced interference, cross talk etc occurring in the bus pair of wires.

 Terminate all the free ends of the bus wires into two-way terminal blocks or similar, to ensure they can not make contact with each other and to give support to the bus wires at their very ends.